MushysWebs/Capstone_VillageTech/README.md

 # July 25, 2024
-AuthGuard has been implemented please run this command on both server and client side to install jsonwebtoken
+AuthGuard has been implemented please run this command on server side to install jsonwebtoken

-~-~ server side ~-~<br>
-npm install<br>

 ~-~ server side ~-~<br>
 npm install<br>